-[The Auditor has drawn a random sample of 10 full-time equivalents made up of employees assigned to the action(s).
-If fewer than 10 full-time equivalents are assigned to the action(s), the Auditor has selected a sample of 10 full-time equivalents consisting of all employees assigned to the action(s), complemented by other employees irrespective of their assignments.].
+[The Auditor has drawn a random sample of 10 employees assigned to Horizon 2020 action(s).
+If fewer than 10 employees are assigned to the Horizon 2020 action(s), the Auditor has selected all employees assigned to the Horizon 2020 action(s), complemented by other employees irrespective of their assignments until he has reached 10 employees.].
 For this sample: